BSOTS: Asset Protection and Security

 Role of the Security Officer in the Casino Industry

 A casino can be a challenging work environment.
-Many of today’s casinos can be compared to small cities.
+Many of todays casinos can be compared to small cities.
 The numbers of services that security personnel offer are vast and vary from location to location.
 Securing a large facility takes coordination and a highly motivated individual who is dedicated to the protection of people and assets while providing a customer-friendly approach.

 Security Officer Procedures in the Casino Industry

 In today's modern casino, there are numerous procedures that take place around the clock.
 The movement of assets from point A to point B is a critical element of every casino.
 Moving these assets in a safe and secure manner is the responsibility of the security staff.
 Although every casino will have their own particular procedures for each activity, the concept is basically the same.
+This course describes the role of the security officer in the transfer of assets in a casino, explains the importance of observation skills, and describes the working relationship between security and surveillance.

 Bomb Threat Response

 The number of bomb threats, actual bombings, including incendiary devices increases each year in North America.
 They impact businesses regardless of their size or type.
 Sometimes the impact is not just money but also lives.
-This course discusses bombs or explosive devices; common bombing misconceptions; a security officer’s role in various types of bombing incidents; the correct response to suspicious packages; and effective bomb search locations and techniques.
+This course discusses bombs or explosive devices; common bombing misconceptions; a security officers role in various types of bombing incidents; the correct response to suspicious packages; and effective bomb search locations and techniques.

 Emergency Department Security

 Drugs, economic conditions, and a decline in moral values are some of the reasons for an increase in violence in our society.
 Murder, rape, gang violence and crime are now commonplace in even the most peaceful of neighborhoods and communities.
 These conditions bring the same problems into hospital emergency departments.
-This course explores the problem of emergency department security from numerous perspectives and provides some suggestions for decreasing the threats.
+This course explores the problem of emergency department security from numerous perspectives and provides some suggestions for descreasing the threats.

 Emergency Response in the Retail Setting